hunterbrownell/recipe_project/README.md

 ## NMAR Analysis

-The rating column was NMAR dependant on the number of steps; we determined this by running a permutation test comparing the 'n_steps' and the 'rating' columm.
+The rating column was NMAR dependent on the number of steps; we determined this by running a permutation test comparing the 'n_steps' and the 'rating' columm.
 We obtained a p-value of 0.0 upon running the test 1000 timmes which told us that it is very unlikely that the data was missing due to random chance.